UffizziCloud/quickstart-compose/README.md

 # Uffizzi Quickstart (~ 1 minute)

-Get started using Uffizzi Preview Environments in 3 simple steps...
+Go from pull request to Uffizzi Preview Environment in less than one minute...

 ### 1. Fork this repo